spyder-ide/spyder/spyderlib/utils/inspector/tutorial.rst

 file.
 If we want to change the settings at any other time, they can be found under ``Run > Configure`` or by pressing F6.

-There are three choices for the interpreter to use, of which I'll discuss the first two.
+There are three choices for the console to use, of which I'll discuss the first two.
 Let's assume we have a program ``hello.py`` in the editor which reads